hypervel/hypervel.org/docs/docs/requests.md

 ### Request Headers

-You may retrieve a request header from the `LaravelHyperf\Http\Request` instance using the `header` method.
+You may retrieve a request header from the `Hypervel\Http\Request` instance using the `header` method.
 If the header is not present on the request, `null` will be returned.
 However, the `header` method accepts an optional second argument that will be returned if the header is not present on the request:

 ```php
 $value = $request->header('X-Header-Name');